-Member: Australasian Evaluation Society
+Member: Australasian Evaluation Society.

-Visiting Fellow: Sir Walter Murdoch School of Public Policy and International Affairs, Murdoch University, Australia
+Visiting Fellow: Sir Walter Murdoch School of Public Policy and International Affairs, Murdoch University, Australia (2016-present)

 Donor Committee for Enterprise Development (2002-present): The Donor Committee for Enterprise Development (DCED) is an international membership organisation made up of international development agencies, which includes World Bank and United Nations agencies, as well as the governments of Australia, Canada, Denmark, Germany, Netherlands and the UK, among others.
 Simon provides technical advice and support on various knowledge management projects that improve the practices of these agencies in their support of business environment reforms in developing countries.